-> If you want giant onions, plant them eight inches apart, or four inches from center, she said.
+If you want giant onions, plant them eight inches apart, or four inches from center, she said.
 That means you want eight inches of space around a plant.
-You should place the plant four inches away from the previous plant.
-The next plant should be placed four inches away from the one you just planted, and so on.

-> Check out our previous post on tips on planting vegetables in containers.
+Check out our previous post on tips on planting vegetables in containers.

 Get your vegetables planted by the end of June.